Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What’s not covered by ATV insurance?

-ATV insurance may not cover certain situations including:
+ATV insurance may exclude certain driving situations including:

 - Driver’s license.
 Insurance companies often want the driver to have a valid driver’s license.

 - Age requirements.
 Your company may have a minimum age for drivers and passengers.
 It may not cover injuries to or damages by an underage rider.

 - Policy limits.
 Some damages may not be included under the coverage you chose.